zendeskarchive/futuresimple.github.com/content/posts/2012-02-24-building-this-blog.markdown

 generators as it is our favourite language.
 There were plenty of possibilities on [ruby-toolbox.com](https://www.ruby-toolbox.com/categories/static_website_generation):

-1. We already had some experience with [Jekyll](http://jekyllrb.com/), but it is too simple in our opionion.
+1. We already had some experience with [Jekyll](http://jekyllrb.com/), but it is too simple in our opinion.
 It suits GitHub pages well, but we wanted to have something more powerful.
 2. I tried [Middleman](http://middlemanapp.com/) once, but it failed somewhere between encoding and template--loading.
 3. [@marcinbunsch](https://twitter.com/marcinbunsch) had some experience with [Stasis](http://stasis.me/).
 4. I was working with [nanoc](http://nanoc.stoneship.org/)

 We gave nanoc a try.
-It was my call, I did a lot of stuff with it and felt it is quite flexible which was our requirement.
+It was my call, I did a lot of stuff with it and felt it is quite flexible which was one of our requirements.

 From now on, there are some default steps every Ruby developer does when starting a new project: first `git init` the repository, then do some `bundle`ing and finally don't forget to `rvm` all this.
-The latest Ruby `1.9.3-p125` was out already when we started this so why not use it?
+The latest Ruby `1.9.3-p125` was already out when we started this so why not use it?

 [Bootstrap project](http://twitter.github.com/bootstrap/) lays out the blog for us.
 It's amazing how these guys got it all figured out.
-Just include the styles in your site, assign a class to a list and boom - a fancy menu appears.
+Just link the stylesheets in your site, assign a class to a list and boom - a fancy menu appears.
 Also the naming convention forces you to stick to it, you don't have to come up with class names, just override the existing ones and you're good to go.